matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 event) when grouping, so that clients have enough information to render them.
 However this dramatically inceases the size of the parent event if we bundle the full events inside, even if limit the number we bundle in.
-To reduce the overhead the annotation event could include a `m.summary` field which gets included.
+To reduce the overhead the annotation event could include a `m.result` field which gets included.

 This would look something like the following, where the annotation is: